SciBorgs/SciGuides/reference-sheets/GitPractices.md

 ### Pushing and Pulling

 Commits are **local changes**, which means that they **aren't** put onto the cloud, or Github.
 This is mostly so you can go to a previous commit, before adding your changes to your branch.
-When we add our previous commits to the branch, we call this **"pushing our changes,"** because you are taking all of your changes, all of your previous commits, and applying them to the branch.
-You are **pushing** your changes to the branch.
-Pretty intuitive.
+When we add our previous commits to the branch, we call this **"pushing our changes,"** because you are taking all of your changes, all of your previous commits, and applying them to the **remote branch**.
+Put simply, you are taking your **local changes** and making them **remote**, or uploading them to the cloud (Github).

 When pushing changes, it places it in the Github repository, and those changes are made **public** to all others working on the repository.
 When you push changes for the first time on a branch, it establishes the branch on the repository and people will be able to switch to it on the website.
 So, make sure to push somewhat regularly so that others can keep track of what you're doing.

 Now, say you're working on a branch at a school computer.
 You push your changes, and then go home to work on your home computer.
 Your home computer has no idea that these changes occurred on the branch, so it will still have the code it last saw.
 In order to get your pushed changes from the cloud to your home computer, you need to **pull** them.

 **Pulling changes** is especially useful when working with **multiple people** on the **same branch**.
 If one person pushes their changes, then another, they will have **conflicts**.
 So, it's important that, when doing this, changes are always pulled before they are pushed, so each new push is up-to-date.
 Make sure, in this situation, to pull extremely regularly because conflicts between the two users' code will stack up extremely quickly, and eventually it will be faster just to abandon and rewrite the entire branch than to sort out each and every one of those changes.
 I'm speaking from experience.
 Pull regularly.

+### Stashing

+Sometimes you'll be working on a branch, then realize that you need those changes that your friend pushed five minutes ago in order to finish your code.
+If you decide to commit now and pull after, then you will have to sort out a bunch of annoying merge conflicts, and have an unfinished commit in the tree, but if you decide to pull, then all of **your** working changes will need to be **undone** first.
+To avoid this, there must be a way to **store** your changes locally **without** committing, so that you can pull your **friend's** changes and then apply **your** changes, so **both** changes will be applied in the next commit.

+Thankfully, the git overlords have gifted us the ability to **stash** our changes.
+When you stash your changes, it bundles all your working changes into the git stash and removes all those changes from your files; it reverts you to the most recent commit.
+You can do what you'd like, but when you want those changes back, you can simply reapply them to your code, even if you're a commit forward.

+Removing your changes from the stash and placing them back in your working changes is called **popping** the changes.
+Popping your stashed working changes throws them back into your code, like popping a bubble full of working changes, and once it's popped the working changes fall back onto the code.

+Two people on a branch is not the only situation when you'd use stash.
+Sometimes, you want to write something a different way, but want to keep your changes just in case you change your mind.
+In this scenario, you can just stash your working changes, then rewrite it all, and if you don't like the rewrite, all you have to do is pop!
+Stashed changes restored.

 ### Merging

 When you're finally done with your changes on a branch, and you are sure that it is absolutely perfect, you create something called a **Pull Request** on Github, to merge it to the main branch and be added to the main codebase.
 Someone with merge permissions (an admin of the repository) will look over your code, indirectly humble your coding skills, and then tell you what to change before your code can be added to main.
 After the person reviewing your code thinks that it is perfect, they will approve it and you can then **merge your code into main**, bringing your changes officially into the codebase!